thattanarayana/SOC_Projects/wazuh/Wazuh_Agent_Setup_on_Windows_Endpoint.md

 							                                    -: Wazuh Agent Setup on Windows Endpoint :-

-This explains how to install and configure the Wazuh Agent on a Windows Virtual Machine (endpoint device) and connect it to the Wazuh server running on your host machine.
+This guide explains how to install and configure the Wazuh Agent on a Windows Virtual Machine (endpoint device) and connect it to a locally hosted/on-premises Wazuh Server running on the host machine.

+The setup helps you monitor Windows security events, detect suspicious activities, and analyze logs directly from your Wazuh Dashboard in a SOC lab environment.

 Architecture:-
 Windows VM (Agent) -> Wazuh Agent -> Host Machine (Wazuh Server + Dashboard) -> Wazuh Dashboard Alerts & Monitoring